nikantonelli/PortfolioItemTimeLine/README.md

 If you have a lot of portfolio items and only want to see those with dependencies, there is an app setting for that too.
 If you select a single level of portfolio item, then you will see them all.
 If you are still on the multi-level view, then only the lowest level portfolio item dependencies are shown

 Hover over a dependency link dot and it will give you the dependency popover.
 Hover over the bar and it will give you a small details panel.
-If you then decide you want to look at an item in more detail, use the shift key and hold while you click on the bar.
+If you then decide you want to look at an item in more detail, use the ctrl key and hold while you click on the bar.
 This will open a modal dialog panel for the item.
-From there, you can click on the blue hyperlink to get to the usual QDP and FDP panels.
+From there, you can click on the blue hyperlink to get to the usual QDP and FDP panels (see note below).

 The dependencies are those that exist between the portfolio items.
 The user story dependencies are not considered in this app right now.
 However, you can get to them via the datapanel just mentioned.